icons

 Understanding and applying these provisions can substantially help in capital gains tax savings from your property sale.

-How to Save On Capital Gains Tax While Selling Your Property
+How to Save on Capital Gains Tax While Selling Your Property?

-When you sell a property, any gain on the sale is considered as capital gain, which is subject to taxation as per the Income Tax Act of India.
+When you sell a property, any gain on the sale is considered capital gain, which is subject to taxation as per the Income Tax Act of India.
 However, there are some strategies you can use to save on capital gains tax while selling your property.
 Here are some ways to save on capital gains tax:

-1. Bond Investment: Section 54EC allows tax savings by investing capital gains in specified bonds with a five-year lock-in period.
+• Bond Investment: Section 54EC allows tax savings by investing capital gains in specified bonds with a five-year lock-in period.
 The investment should be within six months of a property sale.

-2. New Property Purchase: Under Section 54, tax on capital gains can be avoided by buying another property within two years of the sale of the current property.
+• New Property Purchase: Under Section 54, tax on capital gains can be avoided by buying another property within two years of the sale of the current property.

-3. Residential Property Investment: As per Section 54F, investing capital gains in a residential property within specified timelines can reduce tax liability.
+• Residential Property Investment: As per Section 54F, investing capital gains in a residential property within specified timelines can reduce tax liability.

-4. Joint Ownership: Transfer property to family members, such as spouses or children, to leverage their tax benefits.
+• Joint Ownership: Transfer property to family members, such as spouses or children, to leverage their tax benefits.
 Be mindful of potential legal and financial implications.

 By now, the capital gains on property sales are taxable under the Income Tax Act.
 However, the tax deduction rate will depend on the type of asset.
 If you are still confused about paying your taxes, contact our NoBroker financial experts, who will guide you.
 For more such tax-related information, visit our blog site.
 Click below for Legal advice from NoBroker.